gnosis/dex-research/dFusion/dFusionSpec.md

 Function submitSnarkToResolveChallenge(bytes32 oldstate, bytes32 newstate, --snark--)
 ```

-### Finding batch price: optimization of batch trading volume
+### Finding batch price: optimization of batch trading welfare

 After the previous step, the orders participating in a batch have finalized.
-Now, the uniform clearing price maximizing the trading volume between all trading pairs can be calculated.
+Now, the uniform clearing price maximizing the trading welfare between all trading pairs can be calculated.
+The traders welfare of one order is the difference between the uniform clearning price and the limit price, multipied by the volume of the order with respect to some reference token.
 The exact procedure is described [here]( https://github.com/gnosis/dex-research/blob/master/BatchAuctionOptimization/batchauctions.pdf).
-Calculating the uniform clearing prices is an np hard optimization problem and most likely the global optimum will not be found in the pre-defined short time frame: 3 minutes.
+Calculating the uniform clearing prices is an np hard optimization problem and most likely the global optimum will not be found in the pre-defined short time frame: `SolvingTime` - we think that 3-10 minutes are reasonable.
 While it is a pity that the global optimum cannot be found, the procedure is still fair, as everyone can submit their best solution.
 The anchor contract will store all submissions and will select the solution with the maximal 'traders welfare' as the final solution.
-We define the traders welfare as the sum of all differences between the uniform clearning prices and the limit price of an touched order multiplied by the volume of the order.
+We define the traders welfare as the sum of all differences between the uniform clearning prices and the limit price of an touched order multiplied by the welfare of the order.

 This means the uniform clearing price of the auction is calculated in a permission-less decentralized way.
 Each time a solution is submitted to the anchor contract, of course, the submitter also needs to bond himself.
 If he provides the solution, he also has to provide in the next process step the balance update information and has to answer any challenge request.

-### Balance updates after trade execution via snark
+### Balance updates after trade execution

-After the price submission period, the best solution with the highest trading volume will be chosen by the anchor contract.
+After the price submission period, the best solution with the highest trading welfare will be chosen by the anchor contract.
 The submitter of this solution needs to do 2 steps:

 1) posting the full solution into the ethereum chain as payload.
-The solution is a price vector P, a new balanceRootHash with the updated account balances, an bitmap of ignored orders and a trading volume matrix S:
+The solution is a price vector P, a new balanceRootHash with the updated account balances, a vector of trading welfares (VV) for each order.

 | P | Token_1:Token_1 | ... | Token_N:Token_1|
 | --- | --- | --- | --- |